kpagacz/wiki-on-fire/docker-compose-environments/README.md

 * docker-compose:
   * comes preinstalled with Docker Desktop
   * needs to be installed separately on Linux distributions
-* needs connection to internet to downlaod the images.
+* needs connection to internet to downlaod the images
+* login into Github Container Registry.

+### Signing into Github Container Registry
+Please follow this Github tutorial to authenticate to Github Container Registry.
+Some of the packages used in the environment are hosted on there.
+Unless you authenticate, you won't be able to run the launch the full environment.

 ### Running docker-compose
 Follow the steps: